KnowFlow/KnowFlow_AWM/README.md

 ********************************************************************************
 CAUTION: THE BASELINE VERSION IS IN THE LIST

+#Environment Setup

+make sure Arduino IDE is installed

+#How to Run The Baseline Model

-*Download the zip file
+*Download the zip file and find the Firmware_Baseline folder

-*unzip the Firmware_Baseline.zip

-*put the content of Firmware_Baseline/Firmware/library folder into /Document/Arduino/libraries/
+*//put the content of Firmware_Baseline/Firmware/library folder into /Document/Arduino/libraries/

 *Open WaterMonitor.ino with Arduino IDE, which is in the Firmware_Baseline/Firmware/WaterMonitor/

-*Upload WaterMonitor.ino(take down the TX RX pin while upload the code)
+*Take down the TX RX pin then upload WaterMonitor.ino

 Appendix: un-comment the whole serial debugging part to show the parameters in the serial monitor